StercusMax/tsed/README.md

 The editor has it's own ASCII cursor using '|', which isn't optimal but perfect for operating systems without cursors.
 It supports multi lines, multi collumns, backspacing, and a part of tabulations (replacing tabs by spaces), which makes it a very tiny editor but functional.

-This branch wont receive any new features excluding full tab support in the future, but apart from that, mainly fixes.
-Another branch named stanix will get new features, it will be less portable however.
+This branch will receive new features and is less portable than ``main``.

 stanix project: https://github.com/tayoky/stanix